beemajaya/Data_Science_Project1/README.md

     1. What is the relationship between reviews and booked frequency?
    ANS:
     No, there appears to be no relationship between review score and availability.

+## Acknowledgements
+Credit to the AirBnB dataset published by AirBnB and Kaggle for hosting it, the dataset here: https://www.kaggle.com/airbnb/seattle